anandkr123/Control-Mountain-Car/README.md

 ### Dataset properties

 - Prepared using OpenCV, captures frames from the camera
-- 500 images of each class
+- 500 images of each class (Dataset folder).
-- Images converted to binary with a threshold of 40.
+- Images converted to binary with a threshold of 40 (resized folder).
 - Images resized to 56 x 100 dimension to be fed into CNN model.

 ### Code flow and execution steps